-Anne-Laure Delatte, Julien Fouquau, Richard Portes 17 April 2014
+Anne-Laure Delatte, Julien Fouquau, Richard Portes, Thursday, April 17, 2014

 In retrospect, it is striking that the sovereign bond spreads of peripheral Eurozone countries surged while the economic conditions were gradually deteriorating.
 This column provides a new explanation for this phenomenon.
 It suggests that the markets in credit default swap indices have exacerbated shocks to economic fundamentals.
 The same change in fundamentals had a higher impact on the spread during the crisis period than it had previously.

 Joshua Aizenman, Mahir Binici, Michael M Hutchison, Friday, April 4, 2014

 In 2013, policymakers began discussing when and how to ‘taper’ the Federal Reserve’s quantitative easing policy.
 This column presents evidence on the effect of Fed officials’ public statements on emerging-market financial conditions.
 Statements by Chairman Bernanke had a large effect on asset prices, whereas the market largely ignored statements by Fed Presidents.
 Emerging markets with stronger fundamentals experienced larger stock-market declines, larger increases in credit default swap spreads, and larger currency depreciations than countries with weaker fundamentals.

 Evangelos Benos, Anne Wetherilt, Filip Zikes, Monday, December 2, 2013